chrismile/PixelSyncOIT/README.md

 ## Ray tracing with RTX

+Click on the DOI link to obtain the RTX program.
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3637621.svg)](https://doi.org/10.5281/zenodo.3637621)

 RTX ray tracing is build upon a test environment separated from the main program.